What Is Malaria?

 How Is Malaria Diagnosed?

-Doctors suspect malaria based on a person's symptoms, physical findings, and where a person lives or has traveled.
-Doctors might take a blood sample to be checked under a microscope for malaria parasites, which are seen inside infected red blood cells.
+Doctors suspect malaria based on a person's symptoms, an exam, and where a person lives or has traveled.
+Doctors might take a blood sample to check under a microscope for malaria parasites, which are seen inside infected red blood cells.

-In countries where the disease is seen a lot, doctors often treat people for malaria who have a fever with no obvious cause without getting lab tests to prove the person has malaria.
+In countries where the disease is seen a lot, doctors often treat people for malaria who have a fever with no obvious cause without getting lab tests results.

 How Is Malaria Treated?

 Malaria is treated with anti-malarial drugs given by mouth, by injection, or intravenously (into the veins).
 Depending on the parasite causing the malaria, a person might be treated as an outpatient over a few days or in the hospital with IV medicine.

 Doctors also watch for signs of dehydration, convulsions, anemia, and other complications that can affect the brain, kidneys, or spleen.
 A patient may need fluids, blood transfusions, and help with breathing.

 If diagnosed early and treated, malaria can usually be cured in about 2 weeks.
 However, many people who live in areas where malaria is common get repeated infections and never really recover between episodes of illness.
 Without treatment, the disease can be fatal, especially in children who are malnourished.

 Can Malaria Be Prevented?

 Health authorities try to prevent malaria by using mosquito-control programs aimed at killing mosquitoes that carry the disease.
 If you travel to an area of the world with a high risk for malaria, you can install window screens, use insect repellents, and place mosquito netting over beds.
 Insecticide-impregnated bed netting has successfully lowered the number of malaria deaths among African children.